Streetwise: Guns and Golf

 In a temper, he tossed the newspaper towards a friend of Terry's, and called the chief justice a miserable wretch, part of a miserable, corrupt Supreme Court.

-David Terry was probably the last prominent man in California one would ask to provoke.
+David Terry was probably the last prominent man in California one wanted to provoke.
 A large Southerner with a hot temper, he carried a bowie knife, and had been known to use it.
 He'd sooner propose a duel than tie his shoes.

 Satisfaction Demanded